xiongma/roberta-wwm-base-distill/README.md

 ## Answers

 - **We need a small size one, your model are still base size.**
-1. The purpose of punish this model is to identify feasibility of ditilled of method.
+1. The purpose of punish this model is to identify feasibility of distilled of method.

 2. As you can see, this distilled method can improve the accuracy.

 3. So I keep using this method to train a small size one, and I will punish it **around 2020.01.20**.
+- **Why did you punish the 3 layers model?**
+1. Some githuber told me, we need small size one, the bert base version is so large, I can't afford the cost of the server, so I punished the small size one!

+2. You could ask the accuracy of 3 layers model decreased so lot, because I just trained the model once, and I will continue to train this model, if

 ## Thanks

-Thanks TFRC supports TPU!
+Thanks TFRC supports the TPU!